 At first they were simple apps like a chess application or a to do list.
 However, over the past year a number of exciting business communities have launched applications that will make real differences in the everyday lives of people and businesses.

-- ArGo – Ability to put whole websites onto Arweave
+- ArGo - the ability to put whole websites onto Arweave

 These applications and others bridge the gap between Arweave and the average person.